gaurav-js-dev/mf-arch-poc/README.md

 ## Commit message standard

 Please use proper commit message standards to push code successfully.
+Use `yarn cm` to use prompts.